-One of my best discoveries of 2009 was just how much peanut butter one can pack into a milkshake without one's somewhat underweight, protein-averse kid noticing.
+Got a skinny kid?
+One of my best discoveries back in the day was just how much peanut butter one can pack into a milkshake without one's underweight, protein-averse child noticing.
 It's amazing!
 So I decided to try the same trick with SunButter.

 Starting with a vanilla shake, I added a heaping tablespoon of SunButter.
 Oddly, the resulting taste reminded me of the old "drumstick" ice cream treat from the Good Humor truck.
 (Maybe they still sell those?
 Not sure.)
 But I like that taste, so it wasn't a problem.